 Some years though, there might not be any at all.
 During the dry years, we switch gears, get whatever small flushes of trumpets we can, some hedgehogs, yellowfoot chanterelles, and beautiful, pink-yellow chrome-footed boletes, or Harrya chromapes, formerly known as Tylopilus chromapes or Boletus chromapes in older field guides.

 Below is an orange scaber stalk (left) and a chrome-footed bolete (right).
-Notice how they both have the stem scaber pattern, but only the orange bolete is currently classified in the Leccinum genus.
-Either way the similarity is indicative of a relation, however distant it might be.
+Notice how they both have scabers on the stem, but only the orange bolete is currently classified in the Leccinum genus.
+Either way the similarity of the stem surface is indicative of a relation, however distant it might be.